pkgr/pkgr.github.io/_articles/customizing-the-build.md

 ---
-layout: doc
-title: Customizing the build (.pkgr.yml)
+title: Customizing the build
 subtitle: Everything you need to know about the .pkgr.yml file
+order: 1
 categories:
   - reference
 ---